ropensci/rsnps/cran-comments.md

 There were no ERRORs or WARNINGs.

+There is 3 NOTEs.

-There is one NOTE that is only found on Windows (Server 2022, R-devel 64-bit):
+1. Two that are only found on Windows (Server 2022, R-devel 64-bit):

 ```
 * checking for detritus in the temp directory ...
 NOTE